BNY, Payment Platforms

 Insights & Analytics

-An easily, scannable way for users to read and understand their data
+Added a new feature allowing users to easily, scannable way for users to read and understand their data

 A new table flow with filtering and search transforms complex data scanning into a predictable, goal-directed path that users can follow intuitively.